Skip to main content

 Market participants need more education in parametric insurance solutions to stimulate growth in this space, according to Steve Harry, Managing Director, Marsh Parametric Solutions.

-The global parametric insurance market has rapidly developed over the past few years, and is estimated to surpass US$34.4 billion by 2033.
+The global parametric insurance market has rapidly developed over the past few years, and is estimated to reach US$34.4 billion by 2033.
 However, future expansion and growth potential “depends on the perception of the opportunity available”, said Harry at Commercial Risk’s “Global Programmes – Europe 2024” conference, in London, on 18 September.

 Harry spoke alongside various experts from the insurance industry during a panel discussion titled, ‘Parametrics, capital markets, and beyond’.
 The session focused on the development of parametric insurance in response to a hard market, and how this unique solution enables risk managers to ‘hedge’ risk and cover gaps in programs against perils with increasing likelihood — such as climate change-related extreme weather and natural catastrophe risk.